What Kind of Ticks Are in Our Area?

 How Can I Keep My Dog Safe from Tick-Borne Diseases?

 Our veterinarians at Concord Animal Hospital strongly recommend using tick preventatives such as Bravecto or Simparica.
-Talk to one of our veterinarians to determine the best product for your pet given their potential exposure to ticks and lifestyle.
+Some clients double-up with a chewable preventative and a repellent collar.
+Talk to one of our veterinarians to determine the best product for your pet given their health history, potential exposure to ticks and lifestyle.
+Use your preventative all year long!

 Our vets also suggest taking added precautions such keeping your dogs out of long grass or and away from undergrowth.
 These areas are where dogs like to sniff and explore, but they are also prime hangouts for ticks.